syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-destroy the Upload control all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+The destroy method destroys the control and brings the control to a pre-init state and all the events of the Upload control bound using this._on unbinds automatically.